loic425/sylius-ddd/README.md

 2. Run `composer install` to install the project
 3. Run `symfony console doctrine:database:create` to create the database
 4. Run `symfony console doctrine:schema:create` to create the schema
+5. Run `docker-compose up -d` to run the containers
-5. Run `symfony serve -d` to up your local server
+6. Run `symfony serve -d` to up your local server
-6. Visit https://localhost:8000/admin and play with your app!
+7. Visit https://localhost:8000/admin and play with your app!

 ## Contributing
 That implementation is pragmatic and far for being uncriticable.